Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Discussion

-What we are learning from this is the importance in both probing large volumes to combat cosmic variance, but also that we need a combination of different fields which are better able to sample the underlying large-scale structure, making the number densities more robust to the effects of over- or under-densities \citep{Valentino2023,Jespersen2025}.
+What we are learning from this is the importance in both probing large volumes to combat cosmic variance, but also that we need a combination of different fields which are better able to sample the underlying large-scale structure, making the number densities more robust to the effects of over- or under-densities \citep{Valentino2023,Jespersen2025, Jespersen2025b}.

 This is seen again in the SMFs.
 We test the effects of cosmic variance and colour selection on our results, finding field-to-field variations \citep[again reiterating the result of][ but this time for the high-z quiescent galaxy SMFs]{Valentino2023} that become increasingly pronounced at higher z.
-We also find significant differences based on our selection criteria, showing how just using colour selection can lead to significantly reduced SMFs on the low-mass end (compared to an expanded colour selection followed by detailed SED modelling).
+We also find significant differences based on our selection criteria, showing how just using colour selection can lead to significantly reduced SMFs on the low-mass or highest-z end (compared to an expanded colour selection followed by detailed SED modelling).

 The "knee" of the fitted SMFs remains within $\rm 10^{10.3-10.5}$ regardless of redshift, suggesting that the quenching processes are operating consistently at the same mass ranges, i.e. the turnover between quenching regimes is redshift independent.
-We see tentative signs of upturns at the low-mass end for our observed SMFs, particularly in the individual fields.
-Whilst we caution that we may be affected by bin edge effects and low-number statistics, this is possibly a sign of environmental effects playing a role in quenching.
+We see tentative signs of upturns at the low-mass end for our observed SMFs, particularly in the individual fields (see Fig. \ref{fig:smf_field}, particularly COSMOS at $z=2.5-3.0$ and the combined SMF in the lower redshift bins).
+Whilst we caution that we may be affected by bin edge effects and low-number statistics, this is possibly a sign of environmental effects playing a role in quenching up to $z\sim 3$.
 Indeed, more local galaxies with stellar masses $10^9-10^{10}\,\rm M_\odot$ would be prime targets for environmental quenching \citep{Peng2010, Hamadouche2024}.
 This would also explain why we see more field-to-field variation in the lower-mass end of the SMFs -- this is simply due to the varying sizes and environments of the individual fields.